Live at the Avalon

-Live at the Avalon is the second live EP released by rock band Coheed and Cambria.
+Live at the Avalon is the fifth EP by American progressive rock band Coheed and Cambria.
 Much like their previous EP, Live at La Zona Rosa, (Which was packaged with In Keeping Secrets of Silent Earth: 3), Live at the Avalon was packaged with their 2005 release Good Apollo...
 Volume One when bought at Best Buy.
 However, unlike the Live at La Zona Rosa EP, this was not recorded at a festival of sorts, but during Coheed and Cambria's 2005 summer tour.
 This EP included two tracks from In Keeping Secrets of Silent Earth: 3 and two from Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness.